 Over the last few weeks, my colleagues and I have been interviewing industry analysts about business models.
 After reviewing the results from the summer Analyst Attitude Survey, we found that business models are about 25% more relevant to analysts than to the spokespeople that vendors delegate to meet them.
 My colleague Esther Boyer developed a questionnaire for a series of short discussions to understand why this exists and to get feedback on what vendors can do better.
 As a term, “business model” means different things to different people.
 We have been using a very comprehensive model which shows all the elements which can be included in the scope of the business model.
+The model is attached with some vital components like Predictive Analytics, of which one can understand more from https://www.salesforce.com/blog/2019/07/what-is-predictive-analytics.html.
 Few analysts have such a detailed model.
 Most analysts see the business model as an outline of how firms go to market with their products and services.

 One group of attributes is called antecedents: pre-existing issues like the external competitive environment, including the demands of stakeholders, or internal factors like changes in strategy.
 That echoes modern notions of strategy, like value chains and competitive forces.
 Our discussions also covered ‘moderators’: factors like changing regulations, corporate culture and values, and managers’ open-mindedness and risk aversion.
 Analysts told us that start-ups and mid-sized firms were more open-minded about their moderators, while large firms find it harder to change.
 The ‘moderators’ don’t always make success more moderate.
 However, the antecedents are like the roots of the plant, says Boyer, as the moderators are like the rain and the sun which condition how the plant grows.
 The fruits are encouraged or discouraged accordingly.